Skip to Content

 Cons

-• The plastic width-adjustment clamp feels like the weak link and might crack with heavy use
+• The plastic width-adjustment clamp feels like the weak link and may not hold up long-term

 3. Michigan Peat Compost Manure Blend